phetsims/vector-addition/doc/implementation-notes.md

 * One instance of each vector can be created via direct manipulation.
 Drag out of the toolbox to create, drag back to the toolbox to delete.
 * Vectors can be transformed via direct manipulation.
 Drag a vector's tail to translate; drag a vector's head to scale and rotate.
 * Sum vectors can only be translated via direct manipulation.
 By definition, their magnitude and angle depends on the other vectors in the vector set.
+* Selecting a vector moves it to the front.
 * Three visual representations of component vectors are supported, see [ComponentVectorStyles](https://github.com/phetsims/vector-addition/blob/master/js/common/model/ComponentVectorStyles.js).
 * Vector sum and angles can be displayed.
 * The graph's grid can be hidden.